SandyRodger/LS170-171/L2_the_transport_layer.md

   - Head-of-Line (HOL) blocking.

 - HOL blocking isn't specific to TCP.
 Basically it is about how processing one message in a sequence can block the processing of subsequent messages in the sequence.
 - TCP's provision of in-order delivery or segments can cause HOL blocking.
-If one segment goes missing, it jams transmission for the subsequent segments and need to be buffered.
+If one segment goes missing, it jams transmission for the subsequent segments and needs to be buffered.
 This can lead to increased queueing delay which adds to latency.

 ## [User datagram protocol (UDP)](https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b)

 - If TCP implements reliable data transfer through sequencing and re-transmission of lost data, how does UDP do this?
 It doesn't.
 - The PDU of UDP is a datagram.
-- Gatagram headers look like this:
+- Datagram headers look like this:
 <p align="center">
 <img width="873" alt="Screenshot 2023-04-11 at 12 17 01" src="https://user-images.githubusercontent.com/78854926/231144645-799e39a8-4cef-41de-9ae8-ddb5d55de526.png">
 </p>